tonaljs/tonal/docs/interval.md

 of two.
 For example, with `transpose('M2')` you get a function that transposes any note by a 'M2' interval.
 The same way, with `transpose('C4')` you get a function that transposes C4 to the given interval.
 See examples below.

+This is an _strict_ function: if note or interval are not valid, an exception is thrown

 ### Parameters